3012.8 Reloadable Debit Card Account Procedure

 • Unauthorized or unsecured storing of cardholder data

-• Inappropriate use of e-commerce merchant accounts for in-person or over-the-phone transaction processing
+• Inappropriate use of e-commerce merchant accounts or inappropriate use of in-person or over-the-phone transaction processing

 • Failure to implement appropriate procedures to resolve Level 1 noncompliance

-• Failure to complete the annual Self-Assessment Questionnaire A 3.2.1 and Attestation of Compliance
+• Failure to complete the annual Self-Assessment Questionnaire (SAQ)

-If a deficiency in compliance was identified in a previous review, the PCI review team will follow up as of the which has been agreed upon the merchant, to evaluate the merchant’s progress towards achieving compliance.
-If measurable progress has not been made towards achieving compliance, the following disciplinary steps will be executed in this order, unless an appropriate deviation is determined:
+If a deficiency in compliance was identified and agreed upon by the merchant in a previous review, the PCI review team will follow up and evaluate the merchant’s progress towards achieving compliance.
+If measurable progress has not been made towards achieving compliance, the following disciplinary steps will be executed in this order:

-1. Requirement to attend in-person Merchant Card Processing training
+1. Requirement to attend an in-person PCI Training

 2. Notification from PCI review team of Level 1 noncompliance